-Diagnosis of BED is based on acknowledging the symptoms as per the criteria elucidated below.
+Binge Eating Disorder Diagnosis of (BED) is based on acknowledging the symptoms as per the criteria elucidated below.
 As most people suffering from BED feel reluctant to describe their problems to a professional it is expected that a number of people with BED remain undiagnosed.
 As such, there is no specific test yet available to confidently diagnose BED.

-The DSM-5 lists following criteria for diagnosis of BED
+The DSM-5 lists the following criteria for diagnosis of Binge Eating Disorder (BED)

 - Recurrent episodes of eating large amounts of food

 - Binge eating at least once a week over the past three months

 - Binge eating that is not associated with purging, such as self-induced vomiting

 - Binge eating is associated with at least three of the following factors:

 Your healthcare provider (HCP) may ask you to undergo a physical examination and/or blood tests to rule out the possibility of other medical illnesses and a psychological evaluation, including a discussion of your eating habits.